2019–20 Golden State Warriors season

-With their 33rd loss against the Dallas Mavericks on January 14, 2020, the Warriors failed to reach 50 wins for the first time since 2013.
-From the end of December to the middle of January, the team suffered a 10-game losing streak, the first time they have lost 10 games in a row since 2002.
-They also suffered their first losing season since 2012 following their 42nd loss to the Miami Heat.
-With their March 10 loss to the Clippers, the Warriors were eliminated from the playoffs for the first time since 2012 and did not make the NBA Finals for the first time since 2014, ending five consecutive Finals appearances.

-In response to mounting concerns over the COVID-19 pandemic by public health officials, the season was suspended by the league officials following the games of March 11 after it was reported that then Utah Jazz center Rudy Gobert tested positive for COVID-19.
-This came after the Warriors announced that their game against the Brooklyn Nets the next day would be played behind closed doors.
-On June 4, 2020, it was announced that the NBA Board of Governors approved a plan that would restart the season with 22 teams returning to play in the NBA Bubble on July 31, 2020, which was approved by the National Basketball Players Association (NBPA) the next day.
-The Warriors, with the Western Conference's (and the league's overall) worst record at the time of the season's suspension, were not among them, effectively ending the team's season.
-This was the first time the team had the worst season record in the league in franchise history.
+In response to mounting concerns over the COVID-19 pandemic by public health officials, the season was suspended by the league officials following the games of March 11, 2020.
+On June 4, 2020, it was announced that the NBA Board of Governors had approved a plan in which 22 teams would resume the season behind closed doors; the plan was approved by the National Basketball Players Association (NBPA) the following day.
+The Warriors, with the league's overall worst record (15–50) at the time of the season's suspension, were not among the 22 teams selected.
+The 2019–20 season was the first season in franchise history in which the Warriors had the worst record in the league.